IcelandicGambit/nightwriter/README.md

 iteration 2
 Update your existing Ruby program to take the entire message contained in your input file and save it to the output file provided by a user.
 At this point, do not do any work to translate the message to Braille.
 Update the program so that messages of more than 80 characters are split over multiple lines    .
+>>>Braille uses a two-by-three grid of dots to represent characters.
+>>>Each line of your Braille file should be no wider than 40 Braille characters (80 dots) wide.
+>>>Update the program so that messages of more than 80 characters are split over multiple lines.